aicpslab/certified-data-driven-feedback-sim/README.md

   <em>Certified feedback structure used in the closed-loop implementation.</em>
 </p>

-The **lateral-vehicle benchmark** is used as a finite-horizon constrained-control specialization of the general formulation.
-In this setting, admissibility of the current control input depends on the existence of a feasible future continuation.
+The **lateral-vehicle benchmark** is used as a finite-horizon constrained-control specialization of this general formulation.
+In this setting, the auxiliary decision corresponds to a future control sequence, so admissibility of the current control input depends on the existence of a feasible future continuation.
 The benchmark therefore provides a complete closed-loop setting in which reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time can be evaluated together.

 ## Repository contents